suman-kr-ghorai/Appscrip-task-Suman-Kumar-Ghorai/README.md

 # E-commerce Clone using FakeStore API

 This project is a simple e-commerce website clone built using React and the [FakeStore API](https://fakestoreapi.com/).
 The app fetches product data from the API and displays it in card format.
+This project is deployed on Netlify.
+You can access the live version of the app [here](https://appscrip-task-suman-kr-ghorai.netlify.app/).

 ## Features